Hopac/Hopac/Docs/Actors.md

   mA <<-+ i2m i >>. i
 ```

-To reply to a message, the agent then needs to write to the given `IVar`:
+To reply to a message, the actor then needs to write to the given `IVar`:

 ```fsharp
 let reply (rI: IVar<'r>) (r: 'r) : Job<unit> = rI <-= r
 ```

-Consider the following echo agent:
+Consider the following echo actor:

 ```fsharp
 type Echo<'x> = Echo of 'x * AsyncReplyChannel<'x>